beccam/katakoda-scenarios/try-cassandra/finish.md

-Good job!
-You should now know enough CQL to be both productive and dangerous!
-Check out our scenarios on data modeling to learn more about CQL and how you can be less dangerous.
+## Congratulations!
+You've just completed the first step on the path to becoming a Cassandra whiz!

+Check out the next scenario to learn about the Cassandra'a storage organization.